chinmaymk/aikit/docs/guide/multimodal.md

 ## Simple Image Analysis

-The easiest way to add vision to your AI conversations:
+The easiest way to add vision to your AI interactions:

 ```typescript
 import { createProvider, userImage } from '@chinmaymk/aikit';